TianpeiLuke/SelfStudyNotes/self-study/personal_developments/README.md

 ## Books

-- Being Effective and Efficient
+- Being Productive and Effective

 ***The 7 Habits of Highly Effective People: 30th Anniversary Edition***, Sean Covey, Jim Collins

 ***Getting Things Done: The Art of Stress-Free Productivity***, David Allen

 ***Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones***, James Clear

+***How to Win Friends and Influence People: Updated For the Next Generation of Leaders***, Dale Carnegie

 - Critical Thinking, Creative Thinking and Research